 We're concerned about ash dieback, a fungal disease that's affecting many woodlands, parks and gardens across the country.
 We're doing all we can to tackle the disease in Gloucestershire.

 There are an estimated 80 million ash trees in the UK, helping to shape some of our best loved landscapes.
-We manage 25,000 hectares (61,776 acres) of woodland and 135 landscape sites and deer parks which include thousands of veteran ash trees and several hundred ancient ash trees over 300 years old.
+They make up a third of our entire tree population.